 …even though it’s a parking lot and not the road.
 Technicalities, people.
 Someone will cut you off, ride your bumper and lay on the horn as everyone circles like vultures.
 Maybe you’ll even see people throw down over who had blinker dibs on that coveted front-row parking space.
 Keep on circling or suck it up from the get-go and park in the furthest row (if you can even find a space there.)

 I understand road rage and feeling rushed.
-But don’t give in to the urge to be a parking lot douche canoe, people.
+But don’t give in to the urge to be a parking lot douche, people.
 It’s just not worth it.
+One of my best last-minute shopping tips?
+Just try to be nice.

 3. There will be stray shopping carts occupying perfectly good parking spaces